 - the microscope must be set up on low power

-- no slide must be left on the stage of the microscope.
+- the slide must not be left on the stage of the microscope.

-- (ii) Slide M1
+- (ii) Slide L1

-On receipt of the slides, please check that they are labelled M1 and that no slides are broken.
+On receipt of the slides, please check that they are labelled L1 and that no slides are broken.
 The material is confidential (so must not be disclosed to candidates) and the slides should not be viewed in advance of the examination.